VHellendoorn/ICLR20-Great/README.md

 This repository will also serve as the [*public benchmark*](#benchmark) for any models of source code that address this task on our dataset.
 Now that the subset of our paper's data that allows public release is available (see [Status](#status)), we will retrain the models described in our work and track both their, and any newly submitted models', performance on this page.

-## Models (updated 04/19, 2021)
+## Pre-trained Models
 In response to multiple requests, pre-trained models of all major categories are now released [here](https://drive.google.com/drive/folders/1nh6SjCGfhiPHymCn_hSkBFU_wfYuMtTm?usp=sharing).
 Each model is trained to 100 steps with hyper-parameters and performance corresponding to the benchmark table below (using the 6 layers configuration for Transformer-based architectures).

+This directory stores the final checkpoint for each model in a zip file, paired with its training log.
+To use one, unzip the appropriate file, set the config to the same model-type, and run the code with the `-m` flag pointing to the unzipped directory and the `-l` flag pointing to the log file specifically.
+Note that when using this in "test" mode, you should set `best_model=False` on [this line](https://github.com/VHellendoorn/ICLR20-Great/blob/master/running/run_model.py#L37), since the model at step 100 may not be quite the best model as per the log (though it is consistently close, see the figure below).

-At this time, checkpoints are available for the RNN, Transformer, and GREAT.
-Checkpoints for the GGNN and RNN-Sandwich models will be released shortly.
-These files are tentatively hosted on Google Drive due to their size; please create an issue if the link breaks or files are missing.
+These files are hosted on Google Drive due to their size; please create an issue if the link breaks or files are missing.
 I may switch them to git large file storage at a later date.

 ## Quick Start
 The modeling code is written in Python (3.6+) and uses Tensorflow (recommended 2.2.x+).
 For a quick setup, run `pip install -r requirements.txt`.